 - Generally, clean the wound with a saline solution and cover it with a bandage to retain moisture while keeping the surrounding area dry.
 A bandage also helps protect it against infection.

 Stage 3 Pressure Ulcer

 Stage 3 pressure ulcer affects the dermis, the layer underneath the epidermis.
-The wound may or may not extend into the deeper layers, but the bones and tendons are not affected yet.
-Many cases of stage 3 bedsores have a “crater-like” appearance.
+Subcutaneous fat is visible but the bones, muscles and tendons are not affected yet.

 - Call your healthcare provider right away to receive instructions on proper wound care.